 “For example, I would mispronounce ‘liang ke’.
 Then someone would snort and go, ‘Hahahaha it’s not lee-ang KE, it’s liang GE’, and everyone else would also laugh.
 It’s like they couldn’t fathom that I couldn’t pronounce a simple Mandarin word,” she shares.

-Thankfully she has since found “quite woke” Chinese friends who are open to her correcting their misspelling, just like she’s open to them correcting her misuse of Mandarin.
+Thankfully she has since found “quite woke” Chinese friends who are open to her correcting their misspellings, just like she’s open to them correcting her misuse of Mandarin.

 He is also resigned to the “indifference” from others and “empathy” required of himself, which he treats as “part of the minority experience”.

-“I mean, the fella already attempting to use my language in his speech so must give chance la.
+“I mean, the fella already attempting to use my language in his speech, so must give chance lah.
 Not like he hate Malays or what.
 Chinese people misspell Malay words, Malay no need to be angry.
 Just spell correctly when you use it on them and hope they remember,” he says.

-Occasionally, his Malay friends go along with the misspelt Malay word if there are Chinese people in the group chat.
-So he feels proud when his Chinese friends do learn from their mistakes after he corrects them, because “it shows they give a shit about something as ‘small’ as this”.
+Occasionally, his Malay friends go along with the misspelt Malay word if Chinese people are in the group chat.
+So he feels proud when his Chinese friends do learn from their mistakes after he corrects them because “it shows they give a shit about something as ‘small’ as this”.